-Flow cytometry can also be used to measure the response to treatment and the existence of minimal residual disease (MRD, see “ Prognostic factors in childhood leukemia”) in some types of leukemias.
+Flow cytometry can also be used to measure the response to treatment and the existence of minimal residual disease (MRD) in some types of leukemias.
+(See Prognostic Factors in Childhood Leukemia.)

 For instance, sometimes 2 chromosomes swap some of their DNA, so that part of one chromosome becomes attached to part of a different chromosome.
 This change, called a translocation, can usually be seen under a microscope.
 Other types of chromosome changes are also possible.
-Recognizing these changes can help identify certain types of acute leukemias and can help determine prognosis (outlook).
+Recognizing these changes can help identify certain subtypes of acute leukemias and can help determine prognosis (outlook).

 Cytogenetics: For this test, leukemia cells are grown in a lab dish and the chromosomes are looked at under a microscope to detect any changes, including missing or extra chromosomes.
 (Counting the number of chromosomes by cytogenetics provides similar information to measuring the DNA index by flow cytometry, as described above.)